-Morphoea usually appears as bruise-like pink patches of skin that thicken and turn pale and waxy in the middle, leaving a pink/ pale purple border.
+Morphoea usually appears as bruise-like pink patches of skin that thicken and turn pale and waxy in the middle, leaving a pink/pale purple border.
+The initial phase may appear as brown-dark patches in skin of colour.
 The skin feels firmer than normal when gently pinched.
 Sometimes the affected areas of skin turn slightly darker and beige coloured.
 Hair is usually lost from the affected areas and the sweat glands stop working so the skin feels dry.
 In rare cases, fatty tissue and muscle under the morphoea disappears so the skin becomes indented and stuck onto the underlying bone.
+This is called deep morphoea.

-The affected areas usually range from 2 to 15 cm in diameter and are oval in shape (like a thumb print or palm print).
-This is called plaque morphoea.
+There are several types of morphoea, of which plaque morphoea is the most common in adults.
+In plaque morphoea, the affected areas usually range from 2 to 15 cm in diameter and are oval in shape (like a thumb print or palm print).
 In children, morphoea usually appears as a thickened strip of skin called 'linear morphoea'.
 This usually runs along part of the torso or a limb.
 It can also affect the forehead to the scalp and cause a grove in the skin with hair loss (sometimes referred to as 'en coup de sabre').